When it came to having to work from home during this pandemic, I’m sure a lot of you were pretty excited, to say the least.

 That’s not to say that this is how it turns out though.

 Creating a healthy work-life balance when they are both in the same location can create its own peaks and troughs.
-So, I want to share some steps to helps you maximise the time you spend working from home.
+So, I want to share some steps to help you maximise the time you spend working from home.

 For a lot of people, working from home can be a tricky balance, and some things are unavoidable.
 So.
 I don’t want to suggest having a separate work-space or working alone, as this isn’t possible for a lot of you.
 These are tips and steps that anyone can take, in any environment.